insolar/docs/docs/source/requester.rst

 How to complete this tutorial
 -----------------------------

-* To start from scratch, go through the :ref:`step-by-instructions <build_requester>` listed below and pay attention to comments in code examples.
+* To start from scratch, go through the :ref:`step-by-step instructions <build_requester>` listed below and pay attention to comments in code examples.
-* To skip the basics, read (and copy-paste) the working :ref:`requester code <requester_example>` provided at the end.
+* To skip the basics, read (and copy-paste) a working :ref:`requester code <requester_example>` provided at the end of this tutorial.

 .. _build_requester:

 Building the requester
 ----------------------

+In Insolar MainNet (and TestNet), all requests to contracts go through two phases:

+**Phase 1**: A client requests a seed from a node.
+The seed is a unique piece of information (explained in more detail in the following sections).

+**Phase 2**: The client forms and sends a contract request in the following way:

+#.
+Puts the seed value and a public key into a contract request body.
+#.
+Takes a hash of the body's bytes.
+#.
+Signs the hash with a private key.
+#.
+Puts both the hash and signature into corresponding headers.
+#.
+Sends the request to the node that provided the seed in the previous phase.

-To build the requester, go through the following steps:
+To automate this process, you can build a simple requester program by completing the following steps:

-#. **Prepare**: install the necessary tools, import the necessary packages, and initialize an HTTP client.
+#. :ref:`Prepare <prepare>`: install the necessary tools, import the necessary packages, and initialize an HTTP client.

-#. **Declare** request **structures** in accordance with the Insolar’s API specification.
+#. :ref:`Declare structures <declare_structs>` that correspond to request bodies described in the `Insolar API specification <https://apidocs.insolar.io/platform/latest>`_.

-#. **Create a seed getter** function.
-The getter will be reused to put a new seed into every signed request.
+#. :ref:`Create a seed getter <create_seed_getter>` function.
+The getter is reused to put a new seed into every contract request.

-#. **Create a sender** function that signs and sends requests given a private key.
+#. :ref:`Create a sender function <create_sender>` that signs and sends contract requests given a private key.

-#. **Create a new member or use the existing one**:
+#. :ref:`Generate a new private key or use an existing one <generate_key_pair>`.
+Choose one of the following:

-   * Generate a key pair, export the private key into a file, store it in some secure place, form a member creation request, and call the sender function to send it.
+   * Generate a key pair, store the private key in a secure place, and register a new member in the network by sending a contract request with the public key.
-   * Log in to an already existing Insolar Wallet, copy your XNS account address and private key, and, in code, convert the key to PEM format to sign the request in the next step.
+   * Log in to your Insolar Wallet, copy your private key, and convert it to an appropriate format to be able to sign requests.

-#. **Form a transfer request** and call the sender function to send it.
+#. :ref:`Form and send a transfer request <form_transfer>`: get a new seed and call the sender function.

-#. **Test** the requester against Insolar TestNet.
+#. :ref:`Test <test_requester>` the requester against Insolar TestNet.

 All the above steps are detailed in sections below.